lipob/intive-front-end-code-challenge/README.md

 <img src="https://digitalstudio.com.ar/docs/intive-code-challenge-responsive-preview.png" width="240px" alt="Intive Code Challenge!
 App responsive preview"/>

-# Infinite scroll app with protected routes example!
+# Infinite scroll with protected routes React app example

 This is a simple app that loads data from an external API and displays it in an infinite scroll.
 It also has protected routes available only for logged-in users.